ggeorgop99/MATHE-authentication-main/README.md

 - Greek language processing tools and resources
 - Open-source ML libraries and frameworks
 - Contributors and maintainers of the project
+- The [ML-techniques repository](https://github.com/yourusername/ML-techniques-on-journalistic-content-emotional-classification-and-annotation) for providing the trained models

 ## Contact